Modern Luxury

 DON’T MISS

-Downtown Hilo includes many early- to mid-20th century buildings on the National Register of Historic Places; take time to walk around town to enjoy their often colorful facades.
-The impressive Lili‘uokalani Gardens are 25 acres of Japanese-inspired botanical gardens created in 1917, overlooking Hilo Bay.
-With billowing steam vents, entrancing trails through volcanic ash and rainforest, a spectacular sea arch and an enormous petroglyph field, Hawai‘i Volcanoes National Park has always been a must-see, but the historic eruption of 2018 greatly expanded Kīlauea Volcano’s already-impressive Halema‘uma‘u crater.
-Enjoy the view of the latter over an early dinner at The Rim or Uncle George’s Lounge, inside the park’s historic Volcano House (1 Crater Rim Drive, Hawai‘i Volcanoes National Park, hawaiivolcanohouse.com).
+Downtown Hilo includes many early-to mid-20th-century buildings on the National Register of Historic Places; take time to walk around town to enjoy their often colorful facades.
+The impressive Lili‘uokalani Gardens are 25 acres of Japanese-inspired botanical gardens created in 1917 overlooking Hilo Bay.
+Pick up fresh fruit, tropical flowers, and sweet treats at the Hilo Farmers Market, while fresh poke is best from Suisan Fish Market (suisan.com).
+Local favorite Moon and Turtle is worth the stop for a rotating menu of standout seafood dishes.
+Enjoy the view of the Halema‘uma‘u crater over an early dinner at The Rim or Uncle George’s Lounge, inside the Hawai‘i Volcanoes National Park’s historic Volcano House (hawaiivolcanohouse.com).

 LOCALS KNOW